rspber/tsdesktop/README.md

 2. In Arduino:

-  * File / Preferences / Settings / Additional boards manager URLs:
+  * File / Preferences / Settings / Additional boards manager URLs (can be comma separated):

     - rp2040